 Our Mission At Seyler – Berkebile Marriage & Family Therapy we believe that through the context of a caring and supportive relationship, we can assist individuals, families and couples in the difficulties they are experiencing.
 This process can bring about change by empowering you to make responsible connections with yourself, others and the environment in order to safely and effectively fulfill your needs.
-We utilize the Solution Focused Brief Therapy Approach where we will encourage you to talk about your thoughts, feelings and behaviors in a safe environment which you may explore in the present moment.
-Goals will be established that are co-created by you and your therapist, and therapy will focus on helping you find solutions to reach those goals.
+We utilize the Solution Focused Brief Therapy where we will encourage you to talk about their thoughts, feelings and behaviors in a safe environment.
+Goals will be established that are co-created by you and your therapist, and therapy will focus on helping you discover solutions to reach those goals.
 Our success in the past has stemmed from our strong commitment and sense of professionalism.
-We keep high standards for our work.
-We devote ourselves to continuing our education to better assist our clients.
+We keep high standards for our work and devote ourselves to continuing our education to better assist our clients.

 Courtney is a Licensed Marriage and Family Therapist (LMFT) who has worked in various outpatient mental health and private practice settings for the past 20 years, gaining experience working with couples and families in the home, school and community.
 Courtney completed her undergraduate education at the University of Pittsburgh in Greensburg where she majored in Psychology.
 She then completed the Masters degree in Marriage and Family Therapy Program at Seton Hill University.
 Her therapeutic approach is Solution Focused, focusing on solutions to create a stronger relationship.
 Courtney has conducted numerous workshops: Passionate Marriage, 5 Love Languages, Surviving Affairs, Difference between men and women, and the power of Forgiveness.
 Courtney’s strong knowledge and professional drive has helped couples with communication, increasing passion, handling conflict, surviving affairs, developing empathy and falling back in love.

 In 2006 Courtney, wanting to utilize more of her preferred approach, Solution Focused Brief Therapy, she began a private practice.
 Both her degree and her training have led her to view people systemically and she has focused on how people experience relationships.
 While providing individual and family therapy at her practice she specializes in Couple Counseling.